kleithegreat/second-brain/tamu/3S24/CSCE_221/notes/L1V1_Intro_to_DSA.md

     - Longest common substring algorithm

 ### Algorithmic efficiency
-- Algorithmic effenciency is commonly expressed via **asymptotic** analysis of runtime and memory use.
+- Algorithmic efficiency is commonly expressed via **asymptotic** analysis of runtime and memory use.
 - An efficient algorithm is one whos runtime increase no more than polynomially as the input size increases.

 ## Relationship between data structures and algorithms